MicrosoftDocs/fabric-docs/docs/data-engineering/comparison-between-fabric-and-azure-synapse-spark.md

 | Import/export | Yes | Yes (.yml from Environments) |
 | API/SDK support | Yes | No |

 - **Environment level**: In Azure Synapse, you can define multiple Spark configurations and assign them to different Spark pools.
 You can do that in Fabric by using [Environments](create-and-use-environment.md).
 - **Inline**: In Azure Synapse, both notebooks and Spark jobs support attaching different Spark configurations.
 In Fabric, session level configurations are customized with ```spark.conf.set(<conf_name>, <conf_value>)``` setting.
 For batch jobs, configurations can also be applied via SparkConf.
 - **Import/export**: this option for Spark configurations is available in the Fabric environment artifact.
 - Other considerations:
     - Immutable Spark configurations: Some Spark configurations are immutable.
 If you get ``` AnalysisException: Can't modify the value of a Spark config: <config_name>``` means that that property is immutable.
     - FAIR scheduler: FAIR scheduler is used in [high concurrency mode](high-concurrency-overview.md).
     - V-Order: [V-Order](delta-optimization-and-v-order.md) is write-time optimization applied to the parquet files enabled by default in Fabric Spark pools.
     - Optimized Write: [Optimized Write](delta-optimization-and-v-order.md) is disabled by default in Azure Synapse but enabled by default for Fabric Spark.
-It reduces the number of files written and aims to increase the individual file size of the written data.
-It dynamically optimizes partitions while generating files with a default 128-MB size (this configuration can be changed).

 > [!NOTE]
 > Learn how to [migrate Azure Synapse Spark configurations to Fabric](migrate-synapse-spark-configurations.md).